ssMMiles/discord-api-proxy/README.md

 `ENABLE_METRICS` | Whether to expose Prometheus metrics on `/metrics`.
 Defaults to `true`.
 `LOCK_WAIT_TIMEOUT` | Duration (in ms) a request should wait for a lock to be released before retrying.
 Defaults to `500`.
 `RATELIMIT_ABORT_PERIOD` | If the proxy does ever hit a 429, the duration (in ms) it should abort all incoming requests with a 503 for.
 Defaults to `1000`.
+`GLOBAL_TIME_SLICE_OFFSET` | The offset (in ms) to add to the global ratelimit's 1s fixed window.
+You probably don't want to mess with this unless you're somehow hitting 429s.
+Defaults to `200`.
 ## Warnings

 ### Reduced Throughput